ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * nodes appear immediately before all their descendants.

 This definition does not stipulate the order in which the children of an object appear, since JSON objects are unordered.

-The behaviour of a `descendant-selector` is unpredictable if the node or one of its descendants is an object with duplicate names.

 The resultant nodelist of a `descendant-selector` applied to a node must be a sub-sequence of an array-sequenced preorder of the descendants of the node.